The Best Concrete Mix For Footings

 Typically, in most cases, unless properly reinforced, concrete alone is not strong enough to survive inevitable cracking.

-Concrete’s strength is measured in pounds per square inch or psi.
+The strength of concrete is measured in pounds per square inch or psi.
 A footing should have a minimum pressure of 3500 psi.
 1 part Portland cement, 2 parts sand, and 4 parts stone aggregate by volume are used to form the mix.
 For every 80 pounds of dry concrete, add 3 quarts of water.
 The size of the aggregate should be between 1/2 and 1 inch.

 The compressive strengths of professional-grade concrete mixes can exceed 3500 psi.
 Some go as high as 10,000 psi.
 Adjusting the ratios and ingredients utilized accomplishes this.
 Concrete with more and larger stone aggregate is stronger.
 Additives can provide properties such as crack and shrinkage resistance, quick setting, and even increased strength.
 Physical additive materials such as micro rebar and fiber, as well as chemicals, could be used.